CaddyGlow/zmk-layout-rs/README.md

 ## Keyboard Profiles

-Keyboard profiles describe a keyboard’s hardware spec, firmware catalog, available behaviors/combos, and layout templates in a structured YAML format.
-They live under directories such as `example_profile/` and are referenced by firmware manifests (`firmware_profiles/*.toml`).
-See `docs/keyboard_profiles.md` for the spec and guidance on creating new profiles.
+Keyboard profiles are single TOML documents that collect a keyboard’s metadata, hardware facts, firmware catalog, and layout template hints.
+Firmware manifests point at these profiles to understand what they are building.
+See `docs/keyboard_profiles.md` for the full specification and authoring guidance.

 ### Running a firmware build